team-dev-docs/devdocsprod-dev-docs/docs/VS-Code-Dev-Docs-Commands/devdocs.generateDocumentation-Command.md

 # Generate Documentation for the Current File

-The `devdocs.generateDocumentation` command is a powerful feature of the Dev-Docs VSCode extension that allows you to generate documentation for the current file you have open in the editor.
+The `devdocs.generateDocumentation` command is a powerful feature of the Dev-Docs VS Code extension that allows you to generate documentation for the current file you have open in the editor.
 This command leverages the power of AI to analyze your code and automatically create a comprehensive documentation file with detailed explanations, code snippets, and relevant information.

-## What does this VSCode Extension Command do?
+## What does this VS Code Extension Command do?

 The `devdocs.generateDocumentation` command scans the current file, understands its structure, and generates a new Markdown file with documentation.
 It covers the following aspects: